 - Interpersonal therapy (ITP)

-Antidepressants and other medications are essential with dealing the chemical imbalances in the brain that are the main causes of depressive illness.
+Antidepressants and other medications are essential for dealing the chemical imbalances in the brain that are the main causes of depressive illness.

 Neurofeedback treatment lowers unwanted brainwave frequencies while encouraging healthier frequencies.
 This is done through simple repetitive training while being connected to the Neurofeedback application